puppeteer/puppeteer/docs/api.md

 This is a shortcut for [page.mainFrame().evaluate()](#frameevaluatefun-args) method.

-#### page.evaluateOnInitialized(pageFunction, ...args)
+#### page.evaluateOnNewDocument(pageFunction, ...args)
 - `pageFunction` <[function]> Function to be evaluated in browser context
 - `...args` <...[string]> Arguments to pass to `pageFunction`
 - returns: <[Promise]<[Object]>> Promise which resolves to function

-`page.evaluateOnInitialized` adds a function which would run on every page navigation before any page's javascript.
+Adds a function which would be invoked in one of the following scenarios:
+- whenever the page gets navigated
+- whenever the child frame gets attached or navigated.
+In this case, the function gets invoked in the context of the newly attached frame

+The function is invoked after the document was created but before any of its scripts were run.
 This is useful to amend javascript environment, e.g. to seed [Math.random](https://github.com/GoogleChrome/puppeteer/blob/master/examples/unrandomize.js)

 #### page.focus(selector)
 - `selector` <[string]> A query selector of element to focus.
 If there are multiple elements satisfying the selector, the first will be focused.